Embassy Summer FAQ

-If you do not see your question listed in the topics below or would like further information, click here to contact us.
+We have compiled a list of frequently asked questions to answer any queries you may have.
+If you don't see your question listed in the topics below or would like further information, click here to contact us.

 What should students pack for their Embassy Summer experience?

-We've put together a helpful guide for students about to embark on their Embassy Summer adventure, to offer advice on what to bring and what not to bring with them.
+For students about to embark on their Embassy Summer adventure, we have made a guide offering advice on what to bring and what not to bring with them.

-Will my students be able to access their bedrooms immediately?
+Will students be able to access their bedrooms immediately?

-It depends on the centre and time of day, there is no standardised check in time at Embassy Summer, please note that centre teams are conscious of the fact that students would have had a long journey and will endeavour to show them to their rooms as soon as possible.
-The team will store any luggage and make the students as comfortable as possible if bedrooms are still being prepared.
+This depends on the centre and time of dayof their arrival.
+There is no standardised check-in time at Embassy Summer.
+Please note that the centre teams are conscious of the fact that students will have had a long journey and will endeavour to show them to their rooms as soon as possible.
+The team will store any luggage and make the students as comfortable as possible if bedrooms are still being prepared upon their arrival.

-Adult students (those 18 and over) shall be separated from junior students (those 17 and under).
+Adult students (those aged 18 and over) shall be separated from junior students (those aged 17 and under).

 Can students call home on arrival?

-Our centre teams will recommend and remind students to contact their parents on arrival at centre, so that they can inform them they have arrived safely.
+Our centre teams will recommend and remind students to contact their parents on arrival at their centre, so they can inform them of their safe arrival.
 Due to the high volume of students it is not possible to permit unrestricted access to the office phones.
-Students should use their own devices wherever possible.
+Students should use their own devices where possible.

 Is there a damage deposit?